Dhruv3872/TinyProblems/README.md

 ### Changes made in this commit:

-- Added file `14_3x3_matrix.py`.
+- Added file `15_nxn_matrix.py`.
 It contains the following problem:
-   - Obtain 9 values from user, and print a 3x3 matrix on the console.
+   - Obtain n*n values from user, and print an nxn matrix on the console.